The Retool dashboard that runs your dock breaks every time the one person who built it takes PTO

 How to choose a developer in Kansas City

 Find a team comfortable saying 'leave that one in Retool.'
 The right partner triages your tools and only hardens the load-bearing ones, which keeps cost honest.
 Ask how they handle audit logging and permissions, because those are exactly what low-code skipped.
-Confirm they can wire the tools into your custom software development, inventory management software, and business intelligence dashboards so the operations data flows in one direction.
+Confirm they can wire the tools into your custom software development, inventory management software, and business intelligence (BI) dashboards so the operations data flows in one direction.
 A KC shop that has built for warehouses and 3PLs will know which corners are safe to cut and which aren't.

 - Tools that survive employee turnover because they're documented and tested, not tribal knowledge